recloudstream/csdocs/devs/using-plugin-template.md

 ---

 # Using the template
-The easiest way to start developing is to fork our plugin template [plugin-template](https://github.com/recloudstream/TestPlugins).
+The easiest way to start developing is to fork our [plugin-template](https://github.com/recloudstream/TestPlugins).

 To get started: